ardalis/ardalis-com-gatsby/src/pages/blog/introduction-to-masstransit-csharp-guide.md

 share: true
 ---

 If you're interested in building distributed, scalable, and robust applications in C#, you may have heard of MassTransit.
 This open-source messaging framework simplifies working with message brokers like RabbitMQ and Azure Service Bus, allowing you to focus more on business logic and less on infrastructure concerns.
-"Don't let yourself be destroyed, as Obi-Wan did," Star Wars teaches us; don't let your codebase get destroyed by complex messaging architectures.

 ## What Is MassTransit?